ch0t0n/weed_detection_using_RL/README.md

 python3 train.py --algorithm A2C --set 1
 ```

-The currently implemented algorithms are `A2C`, `PPO`, `TRPO`, and `RecurrentPPO`.
+The currently implemented algorithms are `A2C`, `PPO`, `TRPO`, `DQN`, `ARS`, and `RecurrentPPO `.
 The possible values for --`set` depend on the number of sets in the `experiments` directory.
 Training can be further configured using the following command format:

 ```
-python3 train.py --algorithm {A2C, PPO, TRPO, RecurrentPPO} --set [set number] --verbose {0 for no output, 1 for info, 2 for debug} --gamma [discount factor] --steps [number of training steps] --num_envs [number of parallel environments] --resume {True for resuming training, False for new model}
+python3 train.py --algorithm {A2C, PPO, TRPO, DQN, ARS, RecurrentPPO} --set [set number] --verbose {0 for no output, 1 for info, 2 for debug} --gamma [discount factor] --steps [number of training steps] --num_envs [number of parallel environments] --seed [seed] --log_steps [logging interval] --resume {True for resuming training, False for new model} --device {cpu, cuda}
 ```

+Keep in mind that some hyperparameters only apply to certain algorithms (e.g. gamma isn't a hyperparameter for ARS).
+Specifying these hyperparameters while using an algorithm that doesn't use them will cause them to be ignored.

 ### On Compute Clusters